waliens/tbc-rdruid-simulator/README.md

 }
 ```

 Bonuses corresponds to gear or set bonuses that are not counted directly into stats (spell specific bonus, on use).
+On-use bonus
+healing bonuses are also simulated (items triggering bh bonus should be listed in character config under the key `"on_use"`).

 Currently supported bonuses are: